 - Others as they are offered

-Note these are requirements for people for whom we are main advisers, not necessarily all the students who will interact with us or have us sit on their committee.
+Note these are requirements for people for whom we are primary advisers, not all the students who will interact with us or have us sit on their committee.

 We make these requirements because we see these skills as essential to basic literacy in the profession, especially in the political economy of development.
 So are many other skills, but stats and game theory are among the hardest to learn on your own.
 And your life after graduation is a slow decline into technical obsolescence, so beef up now.